camunda/camunda-docs-manual/content/user-guide/dmn-engine/feel/spin-integration.md

-The Spin integration for the FEEL Engine is implemented into the [Spin Process Engine Plugin][spin plugin] since it is expected that the Process Engine should be capable of using Spin, if another component of the Camunda BPM Platform (here, the FEEL Engine) supports its usage.
+The Spin integration for the FEEL Engine is implemented into the [Spin Process Engine Plugin][spin plugin] since it is expected that the Process Engine should be capable of using Spin, if another component of the Camunda Platform (here, the FEEL Engine) supports its usage.

 In the case of a standalone DMN Engine setup, the Spin Process Engine Plugin would need to be added